mono-koto/build-with-pyusd/docs/smart-contract/03-first-test.md

 # Our first test

-Let's create a simple test suite for our contract.
-We can generate a scaffold using Foundry:
+Let's now create a simple test suite for our contract.
+We'll generate a scaffold using Foundry:

 ```shell
 forge generate test --contract-name HelloPYUSD
 ```

-Now go ahead and add our first test.
+Now we'll write our first test.
 The file will look like this:

 ```solidity
 // SPDX-License-Identifier: MIT